Kalavani

 Kalavani is a 2010 Indian Tamil-language romantic comedy film written and directed by newcomer A. Sarkunam.
 It stars Vimal and debutante Oviya, with Saranya Ponvannan, Ilavarasu, Ganja Karuppu, and Soori in supporting roles.
-The music was composed by S. S. Kumaran with cinematography by Om Prakash and editing by Raja Mohammad.
+The music was composed by S. S. Kumaran, with cinematography by Om Prakash and editing by Raja Mohammad.

 The film was made on a shoestring budget, and released on 25 June 2010.
 It became a sleeper hit.
 The film was remade in Kannada as Kirataka (2011) with Oviya reprising her role and in Telugu as Umapathi (2023).
-A sequel, Kalavani 2, again directed by Sarkunam with Vimal and Oviya reprising their roles, was released in 2019.
+A sequel, Kalavani 2, also directed by Sarkunam, with Vimal and Oviya reprising their roles, was released in 2019.

 Plot

-Two villages in Thanjavur are always at loggerheads with each other, and it spills even to a T20 cricket match between kids from both villages.
+Two villages in Thanjavur are always at loggerheads with each other.
+Their animosity spills even to a T20 cricket match between kids from both villages.
 Arivazhagan aka Arikki is a wayward son of Lakshmi, who is in awe but at the same time fears him.
 Her husband Ramasamy is away in Dubai, and a large part of the money he sends home is taken away by Arikki using extortionist methods, such as threatening to break the TV set at home.
 He is yet to pass his 12th standard.
 Arikki spends time in bars with friends, teases girls, asks them to profess their love for him, and gets into brawls after conning others.
 He meets Maheshwari and wants her to declare her love for him, which she finally confesses.
 He abducts her, and they eventually marry.
 Her brother Ilango is a tough guy who has an axe to grind against Arikki and his gang, which leads to the twist in the climax.
 Ilango, fuming with rage, is out to slice Arikki into pieces.
-What transpires is answered in an interesting climax that is pleasantly humorous.
+What transpires is an interesting climax that is pleasantly humorous.

 Production

 A. Sarkunam approached K. Bhagyaraj with his script, and asked for help in improving the script and for Bhagayraj's son Shanthanu to play the lead role.
 Sarkunam later moved away from Bhagyaraj, citing that his producer was uncomfortable with the potential salary that Shanthanu may have expected.
+The film was prominently shot in Thanjavur.